Brett Stark: Storylines

 Brett's affections soon turn to Libby Kennedy (Kym Valentine), who has moved from Greendale with her family.
 He kisses her during a school play, but Libby criticises him for his bad kissing.
-Brett and Susan Kennedy (Jackie Woodburne) travel to Kenya, Brett claims that Cheryl ruined his life trying to get him to do things he didn't want, he then decides he doesn't want to attend university.
-When he returns home his friendship with Libby gets back on track.
-He declares to his family he wants independence and builds an African styled tent in the garden and moves into it.
-Brett meets a golfing friend of his mother's, Judy Bergman (Merridy Eastman) - they get on well and begin to spend time together, eventually kissing and start a secret affair.
-When everyone finds out, Brett leaves to go sailing around the world and gives Dahl to the Kennedy family.
-During his sailing endeavour, Brett is held on suspicion of drug smuggling in Ecuador but is eventually released.
+Brett and Susan Kennedy (Jackie Woodburne) travel to Kenya.
+Brett claims that Cheryl ruined his life trying to get him to do things he didn't want; he then decides he doesn't want to attend university.
+When he returns home, his friendship with Libby gets back on track.
+He declares to his family he wants independence and builds an African-style tent in the garden and moves into it.
+Brett meets a golfing friend of his mother, Judy Bergman (Merridy Eastman); they get on well and begin to spend time together, eventually kissing and starting a secret affair.
+When everyone finds out, Brett leaves to go sailing around the world, and gives Dahl to the Kennedy family.
+During his sailing endeavour, Brett is held on suspicion of drug smuggling in Ecuador, but is eventually released.

 After Cheryl dies, Brett returns; he feels guilty for not being around when Cheryl died, but Marlene reminds him how much she loved him and wanted him to be happy.
-Darren is uncontrollable, his actions make Brett's grief worse but he chooses not to abandon him.
-Darren continues to threaten Lou over Cheryl leaving her whole estate to him, Lou tells Brett he will share his gains with the rest of the Stark family.
-Brett stays around to help Darren on a job, he later finds out Darren is doing the job to spite Malcolm Kennedy (Benjamin McNair), much to Brett's annoyance.
+Darren is uncontrollable; his actions make Brett's grief worse, but he chooses not to abandon him.
+Darren continues to threaten Lou over Cheryl leaving her whole estate to him; Lou tells Brett he will share his gains with the rest of the Stark family.
+Brett stays around to help Darren on a job; he later finds out Darren is doing the job to spite Malcolm Kennedy (Benjamin McNair), much to Brett's annoyance.
 Darren tries to rip Mal off, so Brett refuses to help him further.
-Brett comforts Libby when she decides to end her relationship with Darren, resulting in conflict with the brothers.
+Brett comforts Libby when she decides to end her relationship with Darren, resulting in conflict between the brothers.
 Brett becomes upset that his family has fallen apart, so he and Danni leave to start a new life elsewhere.
 Before leaving, Brett and Darren reconcile and remain in contact.
-He later appears in Annalise Hartman's (Kimberley Davies) documentary on Ramsay Street, where he jokes that he would be interested in seeing Libby again if she broke up with Darren.
+He later appears in Annalise Hartman's (Kimberley Davies) documentary on Ramsay Street, in which he jokes that he would be interested in seeing Libby again if she broke up with Darren.

 Eighteen years later, Brett returns to Erinsborough to take part in a protest to save Erinsborough High.
 There, he is interviewed by Summer Hoyland (Jordy Lucas).
-Brett tells her that he has since married and settled in Tanzania, where he and his wife run a non-profit organisation which deals in providing solar power to remote communities.
+Brett tells her that he has since married and settled in Tanzania, where he and his wife run a non-profit organisation that provides solar power to remote communities.